 If set to yes, this pool is considered for determining what pools a save set should be saved to when performing backup volume selection.
 If set to no, this pool is completely ignored.
 Example: enabled: yes;

-groups (read/write, choice)

-What groups (nsr group(5)) are allowed in this pool.
+groups (read-only, hidden, choice) This property is now deprecated.
+What groups (nsr_group(5)) are allowed in this pool.